ap0405140/MSSQLLogAnalyzer/Readme.md

-## DBLOG.DatabaseLogAnalyzer can read the SQL Server transaction logs online, and return RedoSQL and UndoSQL for every transactions.
+## DBLOG.DatabaseLogAnalyzer can read the SQL Server transaction logs online, and return RedoSQL and UndoSQL for every transaction.
 It base on SQL Server fn_dblog() function and develop some extension.

 #### below is a demo:
-Connect to SQL Server, Create a test table dbo.OrderDetail, and run some DML sql on this table.
+Connect to SQL Server, create a test table dbo.OrderDetail, and run some DML sql on this table.
 ~~~~sql
 -- create table
 create table dbo.OrderDetail